jlongua/plan9-dns/server status.md

+New resolver in Mexico is in the works...

+after Mexico resolver is up and running,
-New Jersey resolver will be going offline around October ? for upgrades. debian bullseye, knot-resolver, add ipv6
+New Jersy resolver will be taken down for upgrades.

 Miami Resolver is fully functional.